-The recent roadway pavement inspection data indicate that the overall condition of the Commission pavement meets or exceeds established criteria with the area noted for skid resistance as the only exception.
+The recent roadway pavement inspection data indicate that the overall condition of the Commission pavement meets or exceeds established criteria.
 The supporting roadway features guiderail, attenuators, and median barrier are generally in Fair to Good condition.
 These assets require regular inspection and prompt repair when damaged for the safety of the Commission customers.
 Stormwater/Best Management Practices facilities are in Good condition and are being inspected in accordance with permitting requirements; however, a continued focus on regular maintenance or repair of these facilities is needed to keep them functioning as intended.
 The roadway drainage system seems to be in Fair condition based on qualitative approach used to evaluate this asset.
 More detailed inspections would be needed to verify the condition of drainage facilities and to establish necessary maintenance activities beyond the routine annual maintenance that the Commission currently performs.
 Based on a recent visual inspection and a comparative analysis from the 2011 Rock Cut Evaluation, the rock cuts appear to be in Good condition.
 The overall condition of signs is Good, and is being maintained adequately.
 Recent field evaluations of the Commission's highly reflective and pavement markings and waterborne pavement markings at selected locations indicate that the Commission's pavement markings are in Good condition.